Kitbase

 Kitbase might be the better choice if:

-• You want an all-in-one solution: Built-in event tracking means fewer tools to manage and better correlation between flags and user behavior
+• You want an all-in-one solution: Built-in web analytics, event tracking, funnels, journeys, and frustration signals — fewer tools to manage and better correlation between flags and user behavior

 • You’re cost-conscious about team size: No per-seat pricing means your whole team can access Kitbase